Elista (Teknodome India Pvt Ltd) ropes in Ishan Kishan as brand ambassador | Business

 Elista (Teknodome India Pvt Ltd) ropes in Ishan Kishan as brand ambassador

-Brand Elista, having made its presence felt in the Indian market in the last 18 months has now roped in the young Indian cricket star Ishan Kishan for a period of two years for its range of products under consumer durables, home appliances and IT accessories.
+New Delhi India, April 15 Brand Elista, having made its presence felt in Indian market in the last 18 months has now roped in the young Indian cricket star Ishan Kishan for a period of two years for its range of products under consumer durables, home appliances and IT accessories.

 - Country: